-- The health effects of alcohol consumption are a primary factor in countless deaths.
-The health effects of cannabis consumption are not a primary factor in any deaths.
-According to the Centers for Disease Control and Prevention (CDC), there were more than 35,000 alcohol-induced deaths in the U.S. in 2017 (i.e. deaths caused directly by long-term use and accidental overdose; this does not include deaths caused by unintentional injuries, homicides, and other causes indirectly related to alcohol use).
-The CDC did not report any cannabis-induced deaths.[6]
-A study published in Scientific Reports in January 2015 found that the mortality risk associated with cannabis was approximately 114 times less than that of alcohol.[7]
-In January 2017, the National Academies of Sciences released an exhaustive review of cannabis-related research that found no link between cannabis use and mortality.[8] - Many people die from alcohol overdoses.
-There has never been a confirmed cannabis overdose death.
-The National Academies of Sciences, Engineering, and Medicine concluded in 2017 that no link has been established between cannabis and fatal overdoses.[9]
-Meanwhile, the CDC reports an average of more than 2,200 alcohol poisoning deaths per year.[10]
-The official publication of the Scientific Research Society reported that alcohol is one of the most toxic drugs and that death can result from consuming just 10 times the effective dose (the amount a person would use to experience the desired effect).
-Cannabis, on the other hand, is one of the least toxic drugs, requiring thousands of times the effective dose to lead to death.[11]
-In 1988, after hearing two years of testimony, the chief administrative law judge for the U.S. Drug Enforcement Administration (DEA) determined "it is physically impossible to eat enough cannabis to induce death" and concluded, "Marijuana, in its natural form, is one of the safest therapeutically active substances known to man."[12] - There are far more health-related problems associated with alcohol use than with cannabis use, and the health-related costs associated with alcohol far exceed those associated with cannabis.
+person would use to experience the desired effect).
+Marijuana, on the other hand, is one of the least toxic drugs, requiring thousands of times the effective dose to lead to death.
+10 In 1988, after hearing two years of testimony, the chief administrative law judge for the U.S. Drug Enforcement Administration (DEA) determined "it is physically impossible to eat enough cannabis to induce death" and concluded, "Marijuana, in its natural form, is one of the safest therapeutically active substances known to man."11

+There are far more health-related problems associated with alcohol use than with cannabis use, and the health-related costs associated with alcohol far exceed those associated with cannabis.
 In 2005, a University of Oxford meta-analysis on cannabis concluded that even long-term cannabis use does not cause "any lasting physical or mental harm. ...
-Overall, by comparison with other drugs used mainly for 'recreational' purposes, cannabis could be rated to be a relatively safe drug."[13]
-In the mid-1990s, the World Health Organization commissioned a study on the health and societal consequences of cannabis compared to alcohol and other drugs, which concluded the overall risks associated with cannabis are "small to moderate in size" and "unlikely to produce public health problems comparable in scale to those currently produced by alcohol and tobacco."[14]
-Health-related costs for alcohol consumers are eight times greater than those for cannabis consumers, according to an assessment performed by researchers at the Canadian Centre on Substance Abuse and the Centre for Addictions Research of British Columbia.[15]
-More specifically, the annual cost of alcohol consumption is \$165 per user, compared to just \$20 per user for cannabis.
+Overall, by comparison with other drugs used mainly for 'recreational' purposes, cannabis could be rated to be a relatively safe drug."12 In the mid-1990s, the World Health Organization commissioned a study on the health and societal consequences of cannabis compared to alcohol and other drugs, which concluded the overall risks associated with cannabis are "small to moderate in size" and "unlikely to produce public health problems comparable in scale to those currently produced by alcohol and tobacco."13 Health-related costs for alcohol consumers are eight times greater than those for cannabis consumers, according to an assessment performed by researchers at the Canadian Centre on Substance Abuse and the Centre for Addictions Research of British Columbia.
+14 More specifically, the annual cost of alcohol consumption is \$165 per user, compared to just \$20 per user for cannabis.

-Cancer and the Impact of Smoking or Vaporizing Cannabis on the Lungs
+Cancer and the Impact of Smoking on the Lungs

 • Extensive research has failed to find a link between cannabis and cancer.
-In January 2017, the National Academies of Sciences released a review of more than 10,000 scientific abstracts that concluded there is no link between smoking cannabis and the development of lung, head, or neck cancers.[16]
-It also did not find a link between cannabis use and asthma or other respiratory diseases, and the respiratory problems it did link to smoking cannabis, such as bronchitis, appeared to improve after consumers stopped using it.
-Similarly, in 1999, the National Academies' Institute of Medicine reported, "There is no conclusive evidence that marijuana causes cancer in humans, including cancers usually related to tobacco use."[17]
+In January 2017, the National Academies of Sciences released a review of more than 10,000 scientific abstracts that concluded there is no link between smoking cannabis and the development of lung, head, or neck cancers.
+Is It also did not find a link between cannabis use and asthma or other respiratory diseases, and the respiratory problems it did link to smoking cannabis, such as bronchitis, appeared to improve after consumers stopped using it.
+Similarly, in 1999, the National Academies' Institute of Medicine reported, "There is no conclusive evidence that